caseybreen/caseybreen.com/content/research/index.md

 comments: false  # Show comments?
 ---

-My research interests are broadly in the areas of population health and social networks.
-My current research focuses on:
+I am interested broadly in the areas of population health and social networks.
+My current research agenda focuses on:

 - Developing social-network based methods for sampling and enumerating hard to reach populations.